 When beer or wine just won’t do it, the delicious, fruit-based beverage that is hard cider makes a great alternative.
 From sipping with sweet brunch favorites to enjoying with fried snacks at happy hour, ciders are some of the most versatile drinks out there.

 Contrary to popular belief, ciders don’t come in a one-size-fits-all model, either.
-Whether you prefer something bone dry, semi-sweet or somewhere in between, there’s a cider for every palate.
+Whether you prefer something bone dry, semi-sweet, or somewhere in between, there’s a cider for every palate.
 Here are the best hard ciders for year-round sipping.
-Grab a snack, pop a can and get ready to enjoy.
+Grab a snack, pop a top and get ready for some lip-smacking hard ciders.

 Best Dry: Golden State Mighty Dry Cider